digicademy-chf/chf_container/README.rst

 software to move out of beta:

 - Add instructions to manage folder permissions if necessary
-- Add fileadmin to the file backup/restore shell scripts and install list
+- Add fileadmin to the file backup/restore instructions
 - Namenforschung and Corpus Vitrearum tested, Manticore conf, "dev" removed

 In addition, the following features would be nice to have: